How to apply hair colour on your own — 5 lessons I've learned from my DIY hair dye jobs

 Funnily enough, I've developed a *thing* against hair salons since; I figured that if I was going to ruin my hair I sure wouldn't pay someone to do it for me.

 So after growing my hair out and starting with a head of virgin hair, I decided I wanted to dye the underside of my hair a cool pink.
-One of the first things I learnt about was how to apply bleach in the first place; it's a delicate process.
-(This video is an excellent guide to dyeing your hair yourself.)
-Going in small sections, start with the mid-lengths and ends of the hair, leaving the first 2cm of hair bare—this is because your roots develop faster due to the heat from your scalp.
+One of the first things I learned was how to apply bleach in the first place; it's a delicate process.

 For dark hair, fold each section of hair into some aluminium foil which will retain heat and moisture to help you achieve the maximum lift.
 When the rest of the hair has been developed to a light yellow, start applying the bleach to the roots, making sure every layer is covered.